waylan/msword-cli/README.rst

 MSWord-CLI allows you to control Microsoft Word from the command line and/or automate it from batch or PowerShell scripts.
 Among other things, you may create, open, print, export, save, and close Word documents.
-Note that MSWORD-CLI does not actually edit the content of any documents.
+Note that MSWord-CLI does not actually edit the content of any documents.
 That is beyond the scope of this project.

 .. warning::